cbrownaz24/Decommenter/README.md

-# Assignment 1 - Decomment
+# Decommenter

-This repository contains the provided files for Assignment 1.
+This project is an implementation of the decommenting step found in the build process of C programs.